EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Additional Results

 \section{Additional Results}

-In \cref{tab:results_3} we compare \textsc{EquiBind} which only implicitly uses atom level locations with approaches that explicitly use atoms as nodes in the processed graph. \textsc{EquiBind}-SA uses the surface atoms of the receptor, which are found using the MSMS tool. \textsc{EquiBind}-A makes a prediction using \textsc{EquiBind}-R and uses an all-atom subgraph in a 10 \AA{} radius around the predicted ligand to further refine the prediction.
-This additional step does not significantly impact runtime since most of it is taken up by preprocessing.
+In \cref{tab:results_3} we compare \textsc{EquiBind} which only implicitly uses atom level locations with approaches that explicitly use atoms as nodes in the processed graph. \textsc{EquiBind}-SA uses the surface atoms of the receptor, which are found using the MSMS tool.
+This additional step does not impact inference runtime, which we measure without preprocessing as explained in Section \ref{eval_setup}. \textsc{EquiBind}-A makes a prediction using \textsc{EquiBind}-R and uses an all-atom subgraph in a 10 \AA{} radius around the predicted ligand to further refine the prediction.
+This additional step significantly impacts inference runtime.
 Both methods require around 2-3 times more GPU RAM than \textsc{EquiBind}.

 In \cref{fig:histogram-zoomed-in} we can again observe that \textsc{EquiBind} struggles to produce many predictions in the low L-RMSD range.
 When adding an additional fine-tuning step such as with \textsc{EquiBindS}, the model is able to match or outperform the baselines in all L-RMSD ranges.
 Thus predictions speed can be traded off for additional accuracy via fine-tuning \textsc{EquiBind}'s predictions with classical physics-based methods.
 Above the 3.8 \AA{} cutoff, the vanilla \textsc{EquiBind} starts outperforming the baselines even without fine-tuning.